Spain’s Working Holiday Visa for Australians

 • A return flight ticket or proof of sufficient funds to buy one

-• Proof of financial means (i.e. bank statement/s from the past 3 months showing you have at least AUD5,000 in savings)
+• Proof of financial means (i.e. bank statement/s from the past 3 months showing you have at least the equivalent of AUD915 in savings for every month you will be in Spain)

 • Police criminal record clearance from Australian Federal Police, and/or any other countries where the applicant has lived during the past 5 years (documents must be less than 3 months old, and translated or apostilled if not in English or Spanish)